RootlessAgrarian/mappingguide/docs/fundamentals/1_setup.md

 Go to your executable folder -- ```C:\Program Files (x86)\Steam\steamapps\common\Euro Truck Simulator 2``` by default -- and then create a folder called ```base```, then another folder inside this one called ```map```.

 That's it! you're almost ready to start mapping.
-Just one more prep step...
+Just one more prep step... make sure you don't confuse the editor with 3rd party mods.

 ## 3. Get rid of all mods other than those absolutely necessary for your mapping project